geckyzz/nyaa_comments/README.md

    - `NYAA_URL`: The Nyaa.si URL to monitor

 3. The workflow will:
-   - Run automatically every 5 minutes
+   - Run automatically every 10 minutes
-   - Can be triggered manually from Actions tab
+   - Can be triggered manually from Actions tab with options
    - Caches database privately (not committed to repo)
    - Prevents concurrent runs

 ### Manual Workflow Trigger

 You can manually trigger the workflow with options:
-- Check "Initialize database without sending notifications" to use `--dump-comments` mode
+- **dump_comments**: Initialize database without sending notifications
+- **upload_db**: Upload encrypted database backup to Catbox Litterbox
+- **db_expiry**: Choose expiry time (1h, 12h, 24h, 72h)

 ## How It Works